Rizki033/Interactive-Cryptographic/README.md

-# 🔐 Development of an Interactive Cryptographic Suite with Execution-Time Profiling and Matplotlib-Based Performance Analytics
+# 🔐 Interactive Cryptographic Suite with Execution-Time Profiling

 A comprehensive collection of **classical and modern cryptographic algorithms** implemented in Python for educational purposes.
 This repository demonstrates the principles, strengths, and weaknesses of various cryptographic techniques.